KingMavin/birthday/SETUP.md

 - Node.js version is 18 or higher
 - All dependencies installed successfully
 - No other applications are using port 5000
+- For email notifications: Gmail integration is properly connected on Replit